germal/OpenCVB/README.md

 to stall but the second build will work correctly.

-With the Visual Studio 2019 Community Edition, it seems that NuGet can fail and you may have to uninstall the OpenCVSharp for Windows and then reinstall it.
+With the Visual Studio 2019 Community Edition, it seems that NuGet can fail and you may have to uninstall the OpenCVSharp for Windows and then reinstall it for the OpenCVB project.
 To review the NuGet OpenCVSharp4 package, use the Visual Studio menus to navigate to “Tools/NuGet Package Manager/Manage NuGet Packages” and look at the “Installed” packages.
 Here is what it should look like once OpenCVSharp is installed properly:

 ![](media/b898f2cad69aadc19c437317d4aa9830.png)